redis/redis-io/views/documentation.md

 ---

 @tnm, @pnoordhuis, and @antirez are writing a Redis book for O'Reilly that will be available in a few months.

+Sponsors
+---

+All the work [Salvatore Sanfilippo](http://twitter.com/antirez) and [Pieter Noordhuis](http://twitter.com/pnoordhuis) do in order to develop Redis is sponsored by [VMware](http://vmware.com).
+In the past Redis accepted donations from other companies that are listed in the [Sponsors page](/topics/sponsors).